Darius (video game): Development

 Darius was designed by Junji Yarita, with assistance by planner Akira Fujita and programmer Toru Sugawara.
 Fujita was interested in creating a shoot'em up game where the player fought a huge battleship at the end of each stage — as a way to "spice things up" and make it stand out among other similar games, Fujita made the bosses themed around fish and other aquatic creatures.
 Yarita designed these battleships and created a total of 26 different designs, but time constraints only allowed the development team to use 11 of them in the final game.
 A single boss took roughly ten days to create.
 Some of the unused designs made it onto the game's promotional material, which was attributed to the art being outsourced to a different company.

 The arcade cabinet, designed by Natsuki Hirosawa, uses three individual monitors made to appear seamless via mirror effects.
 The idea was previously used in Taito's earlier games Wyvern F-O and Super Dead Heat, and was added to give the game a more cinematic presentation and to make it feel more unique compared to other shooting games on the market.
 A headphone jack and volume dials are also present, as is a speaker system installed beneath the player's seat, which is referred to by Taito as a "body sonic" system.
 This concept was originally meant to be used for the 1983 game Laser Grand Prix, but it proved too costly and was scrapped.
 The enemy names were derived from different types of medicine, alongside names of people within the company spelled backwards.
 Fujita worked on the stage designs and power-ups himself, which he stated was one of the biggest challenges during development — ship upgrades were originally in the form of small pod-like craft that orbited the player; Fujita disliked this idea and cut it from the game.
-The game also features cute anime-influenced graphics.

 The game's upbeat soundtrack was composed by Hisayoshi Ogura, the founder of Taito's "house band" Zuntata.
 Ogura wanted the music to convey a sense of a deep, expanded universe, and to make it stand out among other shoot'em up games at the time.
 Much of the music was composed via a combination of FM synthesis and sampling, while some was made by the Yokosuka Symphony orchestra group.
 The song "Captain Neo", used in the game's first zone, was originally used as the main theme for Taito's earlier arcade game Metal Soldier Isaac II, used as a placeholder track during its presentation at tradeshows — Ogura liked the track for its sense of "overwhelming power", and decided to keep it in the final version.